swiftpp/swiftpp/utils/bug_reducer/README.md

 2. Reduction at a function level is complete, we should look into block/instruction reduction techniques to reduce SIL further.
 3. Then we need to implement miscompile detection support.
-This implies implementing support for codegening code from this tool using ppswiftc.
+This implies implementing support for codegening code from this tool using swiftppc.
 This implies splitting modules into optimized and unoptimized parts.
 Luckily, sil-func-extractor can perform this task modulo one task*.